-- ▶ strategic, operational and financial risks relevant to the financial statements; - developments in financial reporting and auditing standards; - ▶ the quality of systems and processes; - changes in the business and regulatory environment; and - management's views on all of the above.
+- strategic, operational and financial risks relevant to the financial statements; - developments in financial reporting and auditing standards; - the quality of systems and processes; - changes in the business and regulatory environment; and, - management's views on all of the above.

 By considering these inputs, our audit is focused on the areas that matter and our feedback is more likely to be relevant to the Council.
-Our audit will also include the mandatory procedures that we are required to perform in accordance with applicable laws and auditing standards.